PatBateman89/google-search-api/README.md

 # Lets Find It
-Travel smarter by saving the places you want to go.
-[Demo](https://erics-map-finder.herokuapp.com/)
+Lets find the places you want to go!
+[Live Demo](https://erics-map-finder.herokuapp.com/)

 ![Demo of App](demo.gif)